Purple Sock Day logo with purple sock as the L in purple.

 mark

-Mark Esho MBE is the Founder of Easy Internet and Access Rating CIC.
-He is also a motivational speaker and a bestselling author, following his acclaimed autobiography, I can.
+Mark Esho MBE is the Founder of Easy Internet & Access Rating CIC.
+He is also a motivational speaker & a bestselling author, following his acclaimed autobiography, I can.
 I will. which became a number one bestseller on Amazon.
-Mark has also worked with the Department for Work and Pensions to change attitudes around employing disabled people and created the Circle Foundation; a social enterprise which supports disabled entrepreneurs.
-Throughout a highly successful business career, Mark has received multiple awards, including the winner of first ever National Diversity Award for Business Excellence, Director of the Year SME – Small and the Institute of Director’s East Midlands Director of the Year Award for Inclusivity.
+Mark has & Pensions to change attitudes around employing disabled people & created the Circle Foundation; a social enterprise which supports disabled entrepreneurs.
+Throughout a highly successful business career, Mark has received multiple awards, including the winner of first ever National Diversity Award for Business Excellence, Director of the Year SME – Small & the Institute of Director’s East Midlands Director of the Year Award for Inclusivity.
 In the 2021 New Year’s Honour list, Mark was awarded an MBE for services to business.

 Sarah